KastenMonster/pefcl-esx-migrator/README.md

 >*will print every action for each user*

 ## Usage:
-0. Maybe you want to kick all users so you have an empty server
+1. Maybe you want to kick all users so you have an empty server

+2. Have `pecfl` started

-1. Make sure you have a **clear** pefcl_accounts table with no user entrys
+3. Make sure you have a **clear** pefcl_accounts table with no user entrys

 2. type `refresh` into the console

-3. put this in the console `start pefcl-esx-migrator`
+4. put this in the console `start pefcl-esx-migrator`

-4. wait...
+5. wait...
 Updates will be send during the migration (500 users = 100s)

 ## Disclaimer:
 **I'M NOT RESSBONSIBLE TO ANY DAMGE DONE TO ANY DATABASE OR SERVER**